nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 print(computeFromExternal("abcd", 3.2))
 ```

-* In the above python code a function named  `computeFromExternal` runs a dotnet project program in the folder `compute/` relative to the python code (absolute folder paths can also be used i )
+* In the above python code a function named  `computeFromExternal` runs a dotnet project program in the folder `compute/` relative to the python code (absolute folder paths can also be used if required)
 *  The inputs to the dotnet code are provided via command line arguments.
 * The outputs and error strings are parsed from the variables `outs` and `errs` respectively